venkata-arjun/mentor-chatbot/README.md

-## 📌 Study Buddy — AI Mentor with Memory, Emotional Intelligence
+# Study Buddy — LangChain AI Mentor

-Study Buddy is a FastAPI-powered assistant built using LangChain’s **conversation memory** and a **multi-tool intelligent agent**.
-It analyzes emotion, understands academic inputs, tracks marks over time, and ensures safe handling of sensitive messages — giving students a consistent, context-aware mentoring experience.

-Core chatbot logic lives inside bot.py
-Backend API is main.py
-Frontend UI runs through frontend_gradio.py Dependencies in requirements.txt
+Study Buddy is a LangChain-based multi-tool agent that combines FastAPI on the backend and Gradio for a modern chat interface.
+It uses ConversationTokenBufferMemory to maintain context, enabling accurate responses across positive and negative emotional support, academic performance tracking, and personalized assistance with grades and marks.

 ---

-## ✨ Features
+## Features

 * Enter marks in natural sentences
 * Auto-calculated grade table with average and scale